Disneyland Lightning Lane Guide [2024 Both Parks]

 • Buzz Lightyear Astro Blasters

-• Haunted Mansion (currently unavailable; see note below)
+• Haunted Mansion (see note below)

 • Indiana Jones Adventure